r-scoville/canvas-sandbox-drawing/README.md

 <br />

 ### About
-A JavaScript sandbox project featuring a simple face drawing
+A JavaScript canvas sandbox project featuring a simple face drawing

 <br />